World Cup: England team guide

 Belgium are 10/1 sixth favourites to win the World Cup after running away with their qualifying group with nine wins and a draw, scoring 43 goals in the process.
 Romelu Lukaku scored nearly a quarter of those goals, but Eden Hazard chipped in with six and PSG right-back Thomas Meunier bagged five, as many as England's top scorer Kane.

-Interestingly, Kevin de Bruyne, a revelation at Manchester City this season, failed to score in any of his appearances.
+Interestingly, Kevin de Bruyne, a revelation for Premier League champions Manchester City this season, failed to score in any of his appearances.
 Napoli winger Dries Merten will also give England problems, while Toby Alderweireld, Thomas Vermaelen and Jan Vertonghen will provide stability at the back.
 Hopes are high of at least a quarter-final place for Belgium at the World Cup.

 Tunisia reached their first World Cup finals in 12 years with a goalless draw against Libya after an unbeaten qualifying campaign.
 The north Africans have won just won match in their five appearances at the finals which came 40 years ago in a 3-1 victory over Mexico and the main aim for coach Nabil Maaloul will be to make it two when they face Panama.
 With attacking players like Youssef Msakni and Wahbi Khazri in their ranks, they have a chance but not enough to get out of the group.